-At Transocean, our approach to managing and minimizing our environmental impact and lowering our carbon footprint is driven by our pursuit of ever-greater operational efficiency and our continued focus on innovative technology to improve safety.
+Our approach to managing and minimizing our environmental impact is driven by our pursuit of operational efficiencies and our continued focus on innovative technologies to improve safety.
 Our President and Chief Operating Officer administers our Environmental Management System ("EMS"), which applies to all Transocean facilities onshore and offshore.
-These policies govern our management of waste, water and other resources in our facilities, aid in our compliance with all regulatory requirements, and guide our assessment of our environmental performance.
+These policies govern our management of waste, water and other resources in our facilities, aid in our compliance with all regulatory requirements, and guide the evaluation of our environmental performance.
 Our EMS, paired with our Operations Management System, sets forth the standards and processes for how our teams identify, consider and mitigate potential environmental impacts when planning and executing our operations.
 Consistent with our internal policies, we maintain individual rig energy management plans, which are aligned with ISO 50001 and International Maritime Organization (IMO) SEEMP frameworks, for all active rigs.
-Through vessel maintenance and consistent adherence to our policies, our teams deliver safe, reliable and responsible operations - protecting each other and the environment.